taraanwar/football-shop/README.md

 responsive design = Shopee. reasons = it uses CSS media queries, flexbox, and grid to adapt layouts.
 So through dekstop web, it will shows 5 grids in a row with the filters specification on the left side.
 While on mobile website, there are only 2 products in each row with a filter button next to the search.

-unresponsive design = old websites version like old KRL and goverment websites. reasons = it uses static pixel widths.
+unresponsive design = old websites version like old KRL and goverment websites.reasons = it uses static pixel widths.
 So, users must zoom in and out on mobile because the layout is fixed width

 C. Box Model: Explain the differences between margin, border, and padding, and how to implement them